Optimal control as a graphical model inference problem: Stacking blocks (KL-blocks-world)

+We now consider the problem without conditioning on $x^T$ and $\lambda>0$.
+Although this may seem counter intuitive, removing the end constraint in fact makes this problem harder, as the number of states that have significant probability for large $t$ is much larger.
+BP is not able to produce any reliable result for this problem.
+We applied CVM to a large block stacking problem with $n=8, m=40, T=80$ and $\lambda=10$.
+We use again the minimal cluster size and the double loop method of \cite{hes03a}.
+The results are shown in Figure \ref{large}.

 The computation time was approximately 1 hour per $t$ iteration and memory use was approximately 27 Mb.
 This instance was too large to obtain exact results.
-We conclude, that although the cpu time is large, the CVM method is capable to yield an apparently good optimal control solution for this large instance.
+We conclude that, although the CPU time is large, the CVM method is capable to yield an apparently accurate control solution for this large instance.